 Following approximately three months of full-time use of the splint, patients are asked to return for a second computerized study of their jaw and associated muscle function.
 Based on test data, together with the patient's symptom improvement, the outcome of the initial treatment is evaluated and options for additional therapy discussed.

 After three to six months wearing the splint, a patient may elect to perpetuate the new healthy biting position either through restoration, shaping of certain teeth, or the use of a removable, durable long-term appliance.
-Another way to insure the new bite is through a process called passive eruption.
+Another way to ensure the new bite is through a process called passive eruption.
 The splint's plastic covering over the rearmost tooth on each side is removed, permitting the last teeth on the top and bottom to erupt naturally as they did when they first entered the mouth.
 This process, when successful, is repeated by uncovering the next pair of teeth when the rear-most teeth reach the new bite position.

 Some patients chose not to wear the orthosis full time, and not to change their natural occlusion.
 Instead, they may use the orthosis part-time or discontinue usage of the appliance completely unless symptoms reappear.
 If symptoms reappear, the orthosis can again be used.

-A very small percentage of patients with TMD require evaluation and possible surgical intervention to treat their illness.
+A very small percentage of patients with TMD require an evaluation and possible surgical intervention to treat their illness.
 Except in cases involving severe traumatic injury, which prohibits mandibular function, surgical intervention is usually not indicated as an initial treatment.
-If conservative treatment, such as splint therapy, has not promoted comfort and proper jaw function, surgical evaluation may be appropriate.
+If conservative treatment, such as splint therapy, has not promoted comfort and proper jaw function, the surgical evaluation may be appropriate.

 With the complex interconnection of the temporomandibular joints and the joints of the upper cervical spine and skull, when necessary the neuromuscular dentist may seek collaborative efforts with chiropractors, physical therapists, massage therapists and myofunctional therapists who may dramatically increase the positive outcome in the treatment of TMD disorders.
 When indicated, the dentist will refer a patient for medical evaluation which could include the specialties of neurology, otolaryngology, ophthalmology, internal medicine, rehabilitation medicine and pain management.